SoumitraAgarwal/Scilab-gsoc/_posts/2018-07-29-Coding-period(First).md

 * Automated testing mechanism was added for each of the flows as well as utilities such as password change nd user register, with a demo file to run them all at once.

-* Advanced tests were written so that all the predefined algorithms are also tested with each flow
+* Advanced tests were written so that all the predefined algorithms are also tested with each flow.
+Also added a prediction section using the pickle files.

 * A loader script was written which transfers the required server files to a new user on the cloud.